onthecodepath/iOS-Interview-Questions/README.md

 ## What is this for?

-Time is important when you're job-hunting.
+Time is important.
 It's frustrating and time-consuming to have to search endlessly in order to practice iOS interview questions.
 The goal of this open-source project is to collect as many iOS interview questions together along with answers in order to save you time.

 ## Practice